irupawala/Projects/Advanced Shortest Paths Algorithms/README.md

 # Advanced Shortest Paths Algorithms

 Codes for Bidirectional Dijkstra Algorithm, A-Star Algorithm and Contraction Hierarchies Algorithm.
-Tested and Verified Code.

 * **Bi-Directional Dijsktra Algorithm**: Bidirectional search is a graph search algorithm that finds a shortest path from an initial vertex to a goal vertex in a directed graph.
 It runs two simultaneous searches: one forward from the initial state, and one backward from the goal, stopping when the two meet in the middle.
 The reason for this approach is that in many cases it is faster.